TBill06/mun-chat-bot/README.md

 ### Key Features

-* Can answer any question about the university.
-(NOTE: the dataset included in the project is only for testing purposes)
+* Can answer any question about the university program regulations.
+(NOTE: the dataset included in the project is only for testing purposes and is only limited to Faculty of Science information.)
 * Web based user interface to interact with the application.

 <!-- GETTING STARTED -->